beancount/docs/docs/external_contributions.md

 [<span class="underline">Tax Loss Harvesting with Beancount</span>](https://reds-rants.netlify.app/personal-finance/tax-loss-harvesting-with-beancount/) (RedStreet): An article about TLH from a US perspective, includes requirements, wash sale subtleties and safe to sell/buy dates, and comparisons to robo-advisors.
 (Related: [<span class="underline">fava\_investor TLH module</span>](https://github.com/redstreet/fava_investor/tree/main/fava_investor/modules/tlh). for fava and plain-beancount command line version).

+[<span class="underline">Scaled Estimates of Mutual Fund NAVs</span>](https://reds-rants.netlify.app/personal-finance/scaled-estimates-of-mutual-fund-navs/) (RedStreet) : Problem: Mutual fund NAVs (at least in the US) are updated exactly once per day, at the end of the day.
+When needing to make financial decisions when the trading window is still open (eg: when tax loss harvesting), and the end-of-day NAV is not yet available, it is sometimes useful to make a trivial estimate of that NAV, especially on days when there are huge changes in the market.

 Plugins<a id="plugins"></a>
 ---------------------------